Andrii256/frontend-knowledge-base/README.md

 - integration with pocket and etc
 - roadmap with links in filters
 - create presets of filters and generate its h1
+- add opportunity for logging in and voting.
+But do it wisely, not just much people.
+Maybe categorize them by expertness levels.
+Verify it by different certificates or etc achivements.
+- add opportunity for every user to create its own private knowledge base entries